f5devcentral/terraform-azure-bigip-module/README.md

 ## Deploys BIG-IP in Azure Cloud

-This Terraform module deploys multiple N-nic F5 BIG-IP in Azure cloud ( based on module count from terraform 0.13 onwards).
+This Terraform module deploys N-nic F5 BIG-IP in Azure cloud ( based on module count from terraform 0.13, we can deploy multiple bigip instances).

-There should be one to one mapping between subnetids and securitygroupids (for example if we have 2 or more external subnetids,we have to give same number of external securitygroupids to module whether it is similar one or different)
+## Prerequisites

-## prerequisites
+This module is supported from Terraform 0.13 version onwards.

-Below templates are tested and worked in the following version (Minimum required version )
+Below templates are tested and worked in the following version

 Terraform v0.13.0
 + provider registry.terraform.io/hashicorp/azurerm v2.28.0